wirc-sjsu/firebench/docs/dependencies.md

 - SALib < 2.0
 - scipy < 2.0

-## Optional dependencies
+## Optional
-These dependencies are required for advenced use (testing, offline generation of documentation, etc.)
+These dependencies are required for advanced use (testing, offline generation of documentation, etc.)

 - bandit
 - black